Zhikeng/personal-project-Zhikeng/README.md

 [![SearchBar Screen Shot](/public/images/search-screenshot.png)](https://github.com/Zhikeng/personal-project-Zhikeng.git)

 Footer: There are different links to other websites.
 They are still on development.
+Maybe it's a good idea to leave this place blank for the futur ad campaign? lol

 [![Footer Screen Shot](/public/images/footer-screenshot.png)](https://github.com/Zhikeng/personal-project-Zhikeng.git)